someonecantcode/auto-committer/README.md

 ```
 * sha is obtained from GET https://api.github.com/repos/someonecantcode/auto-committer/contents
 * content is the string encoded in Base64

+you can test and play with its api in postman.

 ### set up env + github secrets